-This analysis occurs as your content (as well as other content in our systems) is sent, received, and when it is stored.
+This analysis occurs as the content is sent, received, and when it is stored.

-• using content you've shared publicly to promote the services.
+- using content you've shared publicly to promote the services.
 For example, to promote a Google app, we might quote a review you wrote.
-Or to promote Google Play, we might show a screenshot of the app you offer in the Play Store.
+Or to promote Google Play, we might show a screenshot of the app you offer in the Play Store. - developing new technologies and services for Google consistent with these terms